scan-io-git/scan-io/docs/minikube.md

 You can check your cluster local files by using a ```minikube ssh``` command.
 All files developed by main pod and jobs will be in a ```/data/scanio/``` directory.
 If a minikube cluster redeploy or stop your files won't be erased.

 You may mount files from your local file system to a minikube file system ```minikube mount ~/.scanio/projects/:/data/scanio``` as well.

+# Persistent Storage
+To deploy a persistent storage, you can reuse prepared yaml files. `kubectl apply -f kubernetes/minikube`.
+Provide a persistent storage claim name to a helm value `persistence.claimName`, and set `persistence.enabled: true`.
+After work to destroy resources use `kubectl delete -f kubernetes/minikube`.

 # Possible Errors
 - ```Error: failed to start container "test-pod": Error response from daemon: error while creating mount source path '/data/scanio': mkdir /data: file exists```